miheerdew/Masters-Thesis/Readme.md

 ## Presentation
 These are my thesis defence slides.

+Some of the overlays are crated using [Lua](http://www.luatex.org).
+Copy the contents of `lib` folder into the place where luatex [searches for libraries](http://tex.stackexchange.com/questions/30438/lua-tree-analogue-of-texmf-tree/31904#31904) (eg. `~/Library/texmf/scripts/lua/` for MacTex on osx).

 To compile - change to the `presentation` directory and run -

 ```